1NT18IS013/1NT18IS013_adithya_B_jsLab/internals/README.md

 Create an app to demonstrate the fetch URI from at least two different servers on the same page.
 ```
 ### Description
-Made a fun translator app, that can translate you english text to either  _Minion_ or _Shakespearean_ language.
+Made a fun translator app, that can translate your english text to either  _Minion_ or _Shakespearean_ language.

 ### Demo